Designing digital health services:

 Ask

-Do we explain simply, what people need to know about our service?
+Do we explain simply, what people need to know about our service (referrals, costs, their privacy)?

 What design patterns can we use that are familiar for health consumers?